 Oil companies’ losses in 2020 were staggering.
-And that was before the government focused on climate change
+And that was before the government focused on climate change.

 Over the longer term, the European majors have proclaimed their ambitions to go totally green by mid-century, though several clean-energy executives resigned from Shell in December amid an internal debate about the pace of change.
 Even ExxonMobil, which has been more inert on that score, announced this week that it will launch a $3 billion carbon-capture-and-sequestration affiliate that will be called ExxonMobil Low Carbon Solutions.

-That, however, is a small part of oil giant’s battered portfolio.
-ExxonMobil, based in Irving, Texas, has probably generated more schadenfreude among outsiders than any of its rivals.
+That, however, is a small part of the oil giant’s battered portfolio.
+ExxonMobil, based in Irving, Tex., has probably generated more schadenfreude among outsiders than any of its rivals.
 It was the biggest, the stodgiest, the most arrogant.
-By some measures, it has now declined the farthest.
+By some measures, it has now declined the furthest.

-“The past year presented the most challenging market conditions ExxonMobil has ever experienced,” Darren W. Woods, chairman and chief executive officer, said in a prepared statement.
+“The past year presented the most challenging market conditions ExxonMobil has ever experienced,” Darren W. Woods, chairman and CEO, said in a prepared statement.
 “While the effects of the pandemic significantly impacted our 2020 results, our previously executed strategic initiatives and reorganizations enabled us to respond decisively to permanently improve our cost structure, drive greater efficiencies across our businesses, and emerge a stronger company.”

-The company saw significant drops in both its revenues and its expenses, and it cut spending on exploration by $10 billion.
+The company saw significant drops in both its revenue and expenses, and it cut spending on exploration by $10 billion.
 In a filing with the SEC it attributed most of the huge loss to write-downs of the value of gas fields under ExxonMobil’s control.
 Other oil majors also pointed to write-downs as the reason for all the red ink and parentheses.

 But revenue at ExxonMobil was down more than 40 percent, with most of the pain coming from sales of gasoline and jet fuel.
 Critics have argued that a corporation that still relies heavily on the sale of petroleum-based products to run vehicles is heading for trouble at a time when electric cars and trucks are beginning to look like the wave of the very near future.
 Tesla currently has a market cap more than twice that of ExxonMobil and Chevron combined.